2025 Houston Texans season

-The 2025 season is the Houston Texans' 24th in the National Football League (NFL), their fifth under general manager Nick Caserio and their third under head coach DeMeco Ryans.
-The Texans are looking to defend their two-time AFC South title, improve on their 10–7 record the previous two seasons, and make the playoffs for the third straight year for the first time in franchise history.
+The 2025 season was the Houston Texans' 24th in the National Football League (NFL), their fifth under general manager Nick Caserio and their third under head coach DeMeco Ryans.
+The Texans improved on their 10–7 record from previous two seasons after a win against the Los Angeles Chargers in Week 17, making the playoffs for the third consecutive season for the first time in franchise history.
+This is the first time in Texans history that they made the playoffs as a Wild Card team as they failed to hold their AFC South title after the Jacksonville Jaguars beat the Tennessee Titans in Week 18.
 For the first time since 2009, Jon Weeks was not on the team's roster, as he signed with the San Francisco 49ers.
-This season began with the team's second 3–4 start in three seasons, and the first 0–3 start since the 2020 season.
-The Texans' 5–5 start is their worst since they started 1–8–1 in 2022.